 Accredited Land Consultant (ALC)

 According to NAR, an ALC earns an average of $100,000 more than other real estate professionals without the designation.
-Of course, this could also mean that those making a lot of money in land consulting will likely get this accreditation.
+Of course, this could also mean that those making much money in land consulting will likely get this accreditation.

 The ALC designation is conferred to real estate professionals by the Realtors Land Institute.
 Those who hold the ALC are considered the most knowledgeable, trusted, experienced, and high-producing realtors in all segments of the land market.

 The land market, of course, is very distinct from the housing market that most real estate professionals specialize in.
-When you complete land sales, you need to know more about consulting, development, auctions, and appraisals.
+When you complete land sales, you must know more about consulting, development, auctions, and appraisals.